-If your car is stolen, you will need your license plate and VIN number immediately accessible to notify police.
-We recommended memorizing this information or putting a note in your phone so that it is easily accessible.
+If your car is stolen, you will need your license plate and VIN number immediately accessible to notify the police.
+We recommended memorizing this information or putting a note on your phone so that it is easily accessible.

 Get Free & Quick Car Insurance Quotes

 Vehicle theft is preventable.
-The more security features and precautions you take- the less likely your vehicle will be targeted.
-Most stolen vehicles are never recovered and it’s important that you and your vehicle are covered in case of theft or break in’s.
+The more security features and precautions you take, the less likely your vehicle will be targeted.
+Most stolen vehicles are never recovered and it’s important that you and your vehicle are covered in case of theft or break-in.

-Give our Harbord team a call if you have any questions about car insurance coverage.
-Our team is happy to provide you with free insurance quotes to ensure that you are covered!
+Give our Harbord Auto Insurance team a call if you have any questions about car insurance coverage.
+We are happy to provide you with free insurance quotes to ensure that you are covered.